jhucsf/spring2021/resources/exam3review-solutions.md

 **Possible answer:**

 Implement a shared library that defines an `open` function which does the desired transformation on the pathname, and then calls the "real" `open` system call, either by calling the wrapper function in the shared C library (`dlopen` and `dlsym` can be used to get the address of this function), or by using a `syscall` instruction.
-This shared library can then be interposed using `LD_LIBRARY_PATH`, so that calls to `open` in the executable are redirected to the "instrumented" version of `open` in the shared library we created.
+This shared library can then be interposed using `LD_PRELOAD, so that calls to `open` in the executable are redirected to the "instrumented" version of `open` in the shared library we created.

 ## B. Exceptions and processes